-Get beaten with sticks, enjoy a concert, join the locals in the streets as they shower each other with vibrantly coloured powders and water, watch the 'Holika Dahan' or soak in the extraordinary experience of witnessing the band of wandering spiritualist minstrels of Bengal.
-Witness and experience Holi 2019 in a different than the usual way, as the whole country gears up for this festivity differently.
+Enjoy a concert, join the locals in the streets as they shower each other with vibrantly coloured powders and water, watch the 'Holika Dahan' or soak in the extraordinary experience of witnessing the band of wandering spiritualist minstrels of Bengal.
+Witness and experience Holi 2020 in a different than the usual way, as the whole country gears up for this festivity differently.

 Holi, the world's biggest paint fight, is a celebration of love, hope and joy, officially ushering in the season spring.
-Traditionally held during the months of February and March, the precise date of this festival varies each year according to the Hindu calendar.
-The festival usually falls just before the vernal equinox at the time of the full moon however the Holi celebrations for the year 2019 is taking place on 20th and 21st March.
+Traditionally held during February and March, the precise date of this festival varies each year according to the Hindu calendar.
+The festival usually falls just before the vernal equinox at the time of the full moon however the Holi celebrations for the year 2020 is taking place on 9th and 10th March.

-With a long weekend coming up this Holi, put on your travelling shoes and travel to some of these destinations in India for some crazy Holi celebrations.
-This holi-day whichever place you pick to spend your Holi, make sure to get the most out of this iconic festival.
+Though Holi falls on weekdays this year, it is fine to take a few days off, put on travelling shoes and travel to some of these destinations in India for some crazy Holi celebrations.
+This Holi-day whichever place you pick on this list to spend your Holi, make sure to get the most out of this iconic festival.

 1. Mathura & Vrindavan